fodorbalint/PathMaker/readme0.md

 <!---->

-We get stuch at 641 027 in a case that was previously solved with Double C-Shape.
+We get stuck at 641 027 in a case that was previously solved with Double C-Shape.

 <img align="top" src="References/641027.svg" width="9" /><img src="References/spacer.svg" width="1" /><img align="top" src="References/641027_1.svg" width="9" />